shipyardapp/Shipyard-Documentation/docs/blueprint-library/sftp.md

 The **SFTP - Download Files** Blueprint allows users to quickly export one or more files from an SFTP Server.

+This Blueprint requires _read_ permissions in order to download from the SFTP server.

 ### Variables

 | Variable Name | Description |